William Cornelius Van Horne: Honours

 Covenhoven, the Van Horne Mansion on Minister's Island in Passamaquoddy Bay.

 Van Horne was made an honorary Knight Commander of the Order of St Michael and St George in Queen Victoria's 1894 Birthday Honours.
 As an American citizen, he was technically not entitled to the prefix "Sir"; nonetheless, Van Horne was thereafter addressed as "Sir William".

-The Van Horne Institute, based in Calgary, Alberta, is affiliated with the University of Calgary, Athabasca University and the University of Alberta and conducts research and policy studies related to all things carriage related, including rail, air, shipping and road transportation, pipelines, electricity and information networks.
+The Van Horne Institute, based in Calgary, Alberta, is affiliated with the University of Calgary, Athabasca University and the University of Alberta and conducts research and policy studies related to all things carriage related, including rail, air, shipping, and road transportation, pipelines, electricity and information networks.

 Sir William Van Horne Elementary School in Vancouver, B.C., is named after Van Horne, in honour of his contributions to British Columbia.
-There are streets named for Van Horne in several Canadian cities including Montreal, Toronto, Sudbury, Winnipeg, Brandon, and Regina.
+There are streets named for him in several Canadian cities including Montreal, Toronto, Sudbury, Winnipeg, Brandon, and Regina.
 In Cuba, a borough (near to the railways) of the city of Camaguey, a street in front of the Camaguey railways station, and a small town in the province of Holguín are named after Van Horne.

 Van Horne's summer estate on Minister's Island was designated a National Historic Site of Canada in 1996.

 In 1999, William Van Horne was inducted into the North America Railway Hall of Fame in the category of "National: Railway Workers & Builders."

 In 2011, Van Horne was featured in Rocky Mountain Express, a 45-minute IMAX film about the construction of the CPR.